How to Make Wooden Spoon Butter

-Do you enjoy cooking with a wooden spoon?
-Isn’t there something so special and comforting about it.
-But, those wooden utensils need a little care if you want them to last for years.
-And you shouldn’t just throw them in the dishwasher.
+There is just something special about cooking with a wooden spoon.
+However, you need to give them special care.
+Now you can learn how to make a beeswax spoon butter that will ensure a long life for your favorite wooden utensils.
+No, you shouldn’t just throw them in the dishwasher.
 (I learned that the hard way).
-Extend the life of your favorite cutting board or wooden spatula by giving them a bit of a spa treatment.
-Learn how to make wooden spoon butter with beeswax.
+Extend the life of your favorite cutting board or wooden spatula by giving them a bit of a spa treatment with some homemade wooden spoon butter with beeswax.

 What is Spoon Butter?

-It is normally made using mineral oil.
+Quite often, the oil used in spoon butter recipes is mineral oil.
 But, this recipe combines beeswax and coconut oil.
 This simple method of protecting wooden utensils has been used for centuries.
-So we know it works – why fix what it not broken.
+So we know it works – why fix what is not broken.

 - beeswax